cloudfoundry/loggregator-release/README.md

 ### Metrics

-Loggregator and other CloudFoundry components emit regular messages through the Firehose that monitor the health, throughput, and details of a component's operations.
+Loggregator and other Cloud Foundry components emit regular messages through the Firehose that monitor the health, throughput, and details of a component's operations.
 For more detials about Loggregator’s metrics see our [Loggregator Metrics README](docs/metric_descriptions.md).

 ## Emitting Logs and Metrics into Loggregator
 For components of Cloud Foundry or standalone BOSH deployments, Loggregator provides a set of tools for emitting Logs and Metrics.

 ### Loggregator API
-The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
-See the [Loggregator API README](https://github.com/cloudfoundry/loggregator-api/README.md) for more details.
+The Loggregator API is a replacement of the [Dropsonde Protocol](https://github.com/cloudfoundry/dropsonde-protocol).
+Loggregator API defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
+See the [Loggregator API README](https://github.com/cloudfoundry/loggregator-api/blob/master/README.md) for more details.

 ### Including Metron
 The Metron Agent listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
 To include Metron in your component or deployment see the [Setting up up Metron README](src/metron/README.md).

 ### Statsd-injector
 The statsd-injector is a companion component to Metron and allows use of the statsd metric aggregator format.
-For more see the [stats-d-injector README](https://github.com/cloudfoundry/statsd-injector/README.md).
+For more see the [statsd-injector README](https://github.com/cloudfoundry/statsd-injector/blob/master/README.md).

 ### Syslog Release
 For some components (such as UAA) it makes sense to route logs separate from the Firehose.
 The syslog release using rsyslog to accomplish this.
-For more information see the [syslog-release README](https://github.com/cloudfoundry/syslog-release/README.md) (note this release is maintianed by the bosh team).
+For more information see the [syslog-release README](https://github.com/cloudfoundry/syslog-release/blob/master/README.md) (note this release is maintianed by the bosh team).

 ### Bosh HM Forwarder
-The bosh-HM Forwarder allows operators to capture health metrics from the Bosh Director through the Firehose.
-For more information see the [bosh-hm-forwarder README](https://github.com/cloudfoundry/bosh-hm-forwarder/README.md).
+The Bosh Health Monitor Forwarder allows operators to capture health metrics from the Bosh Director through the Firehose.
+For more information see the [bosh-hm-forwarder README](https://github.com/cloudfoundry/bosh-hm-forwarder/blob/master/README.md).

 ## Tools for Testing and Monitoring Loggregator
 ### Tools